rostal/rostal.github.io/index.md

   <div id="values">
 	  <div class="section-title">Our Values</div>
     <div id="values-text">
       Zoonotic diseases are complex systems that require integrated responses.
-We use our expertise in building strong, multidisciplinary coalitions and bring a scientific One Health approach to solving zoonotic threats.
+We bring our expertise in building strong, multidisciplinary coalitions and a scientific One Health approach to solve zoonotic threats.

      We believe in <b>collaboration</b>, building trust though open and equal partnerships.
-Bringing <b>scientific excellence</b> to deliver exceptional, rigorous and evidence-based solutions using a One Health approach.
-We focus on aspects of disease ecology and epidemiology that be used to support and improve veterinary, environmental and public health <b>policy</b>.
+We deliver exceptional, rigorous and evidence-based One Health solutions founded on <b>scientific excellence</b>.
+We focus on aspects of disease ecology and epidemiology that can be used to support and improve veterinary, environmental and public health <b>policy</b>.
     </div>
     <a href="/contact" class="actionbtn">
       Work With Us